powerhousepro69/videoinfox/readme.md

 - ffprobe is used to extract Codec, Resolution and Duration in floating seconds format (x.xxxxxx)
 - ffplay is used to play the video that is in the clipboard.

-- bc (already installed on most disrtros)  needed to do floating point math in <options 1 & 7>
+- bc (already installed on most disrtros)  needed to do floating point math.

 - notify-send (already installed on most disrtros) needed to display gui notifications.